epics-containers/epics-containers.github.io/main/_sources/explanations/introduction.rst.txt

 into public or private image registries such as DockerHub or Google Cloud Registry.

-The Open Container Initiative (OCI) defines the set container services and their APIs such that container images can be interchanged between different frameworks.
+The Open Container Initiative (OCI) defines the set of container services and their APIs such that container images can be interchanged between different frameworks.